donivanjames/BNSv1-2/README.md

 - Removed clutter/code from old designs
 - Combined Apple And Obstacle code into one file
 - Changed title and run soundtrack
+- Environment can now change again based on how many different background images we have
 - Made minimalistic "Back To BNS" button
 - Reworked "Game Over" screen
 - Flashing "press space to start"